seantomburke/shipit.gifs/README.md

 ## Submitting a contribution

-1. Add your gif with the appropriate structure
+1. Add your gif to the end of the gifs array in `gifs.json` with the correct JSON structure
 2. Run `npm test` to make sure everything passes
 3. Run `npm build` to generate the updated `.cache.json` file
 4. Create a pull request with the 2 file changes